amaroto/ngx-file-drop-example/README.md

 # ngx-file-drop-example

-Example of the angular module xxx added a variable to be able to restrict the input values by types of mimes.
+Example of the angular module added a variable to be able to restrict the input values by types of mimes.

 ## Based in ´´ngx-file-drop´´